 Marriages with non-Jewish partners are not acceptable for Karaites.
 Marriages with Rabbanite partners were perfectly legal and commonly practised before the thirteenth century.
 Medieval Karaism was and saw itself as an integral part of Judaism, and such marriages did not entail any form of “conversion” of any of the parties.
 Seven marriage contracts involving Karaite and Rabbanite individuals have so far been discovered in the Cairo Genizah.
 These marriage contracts stipulated the mutual tolerance of those practices in which the Karaites and the Rabbanites differed.
 These specific stipulations concerned differences in dietary law, such as the Rabbanite husband’s promise not to bring to their house parts of animals authorized by the Rabbanites but forbidden by the Karaite halakhah (the fat tail, the kidneys, the lobe of the liver, the meat of a pregnant animal).
 Other stipulations concerned the Karaite restrictions on lighting the Sabbath candles and the promise of Rabbanite husbands not to make love to their Karaite wives during Sabbath and festivals—practices strictly forbidden by Karaite law.
 Due to the calendrical differences, Karaite and Rabbanite festivals did not coincide, and the marriage contracts always included a clause which guaranteed that both parties would be allowed to observe their festivals on their respective dates.

-Marriages between Karaite and Rabbanite partners came to a halt when Moses Maimonides (Rambam, 1138–1204) argued that while the Karaite marriage itself was binding, their bill of divorce was invalid (probably because of its formulation in Hebrew).
+Marriages between Karaite and Rabbanite partners came to a halt when Moses Maimonides (Moses ben Maimon (Rambam), b.
+Spain, 1138Rambam, 1138–1204) argued that while the Karaite marriage itself was binding, their bill of divorce was invalid (probably because of its formulation in Hebrew).
 Since the children issued from the second union of a Karaite divorcée would be illegitimate (mamzerim), and since it was not always possible to ascertain that a divorce had not occured in previous generations in a Karaite family, Maimonides decided to consider all Karaites as potential mamzerim, and therefore prohibited for marriage.
+This prohibition was not universally accepted and remains in debate today in Israel.

 While the marriage of a woman to more than one man at a time is forbidden, a Karaite man could in principle have more than one wife provided he could fulfill all his duties towards both women.
 However, the right of the husband to take a second wife could be restricted through the inclusion of a special anti-polygamy clause in the betrothal or marriage contract.